 There are two main amateur rankings, the World Amateur Golf Ranking (WAGR) and the Scratch Players World Amateur Ranking (SPWAR).

-The SPWAR is a labour of love for Fred Solomon, who is based in San Francisco.
+The SPWAR is a labour of love for Fred Solomon, who lives in San Francisco, USA.

-In summary the WAGR has credibility through its association with golf’s main governing bodies but lacks the clarity and accuracy of the SPWAR.
+In summary the WAGR has always enjoyed credibility through its association with golf’s main governing bodies, The R&A and the USGA, but has lacked the clarity and accuracy of the SPWAR.

-1. There is no points ageing or amortisation in the WAGR.
-Points earned 24 months ago are currently treated the same as points earned last week.
-In the SPWAR points hold good for 30 days, then age daily to 80% after 90 days, then age in equal daily increments before being lost completely after two years.
+1. The new points ageing or amortisation in the WAGR is not as robust as the SPWAR.
+The ‘Power Method’ belatedly introduced ageing to the WAGR in 2020 but this is only applied after 12 months with points wasted daily over the remaining year of their life.
+In the SPWAR points have always held good for 30 days, then aged daily to 80% after 90 days, then aged in equal daily increments before being lost completely after two years.

-2. The methodology, based on stroke averages per round, is too complicated (at least for me) with Counting Events, Ranking Scratch Scores, Divisors, Bonus Ranking Points and worst of all Participation Points.
-Take a look at the WAGR Guidance Notes to see for yourself.
-The WAGR Divisor means players with few competitive rounds can quickly become over ranked.
-The SPWAR seems easier to follow with points simply allocated on high finishing positions with the amount based on field quality, field size and rounds played.
-I should note that there is a lack of transparency around individual points from each event in the SPWAR as Mr. Soloman protects his exact ranking methodology.
+2. The WAGR methodology is too complicated with Divisors the main culprit.
+The Divisor has seen players with few competitive results quickly become over ranked when the minimum has been achieved and worse still deliberately not playing to protect their inflated positions thereafter.
+The SPWAR is easier to follow with points simply allocated and aged over time.
+I do accept there is a lack of transparency around individual points from each event in the SPWAR as Mr. Soloman seeks to protect his exact ranking methodology.

-4. The WAGR’s treatment of team matches is another key weakness in their ranking.
-The WAGR simply gives everyone who participates in a team match the same points regardless of the result and individual performances.
-Just take a look at the WAGR point allocations for the Walker Cup, Arnold Palmer Cup, Home Internationals or Bonallack Trophy if you don’t believe me.
+3. The WAGR’s treatment of team matches is another key weakness in their ranking.
+The WAGR simply gives everyone the same ‘Participation Points’ for turning up to a team match regardless of the result and individual performances.
 Far more sensibly the SPWAR only awards points to those players who have contributed positively to the outcome of the match.
 Wins are weighted in favour of singles (+/- 2) over fourballs and foursomes (+/- 1) and then at the end of the match the total points won by each player are used to determine their SPWAR points allocation, if any.

-7. Despite having a team of workers the WAGR covers significantly fewer events than the one-man band SPWAR and as a result is including fewer players and not tracking them as accurately as the SPWAR does.
+4. The WAGR covers significantly fewer events than the SPWAR (2,800 v.
+4,500 p.a.) and as a result is including fewer players (6,900 v.
+17,600) and not tracking them as accurately.
 An obvious omission in the WAGR are all of the Qualifying Schools for the professional tours which are normally played over a minimum of 72 holes.

-8. The WAGR are generally slow to remove new pros from their list, albeit they do seem to have improved since their new website was launched in June 2018.
+5. The WAGR are generally slower to remove new pros from their list, albeit they do seem to have improved since their new website was launched in June 2018.
 This is of course critical to the accuracy of any amateur ranking.
-Between September and February each year this is hard work and means the players, the various qualifying schools (see point 7) above) and satellite tours need to be followed closely.
-In my view the SPWAR has historically dealt with amateurs turning pro far more quickly thus maintaining the robustness of it’s listing.
+Between September and February each year this takes time and means the players, the various qualifying schools and satellite tours need to be followed closely.
+The SPWAR has historically dealt with amateurs turning pro far more quickly thus maintaining the robustness of it’s listing.

-10. Weekly announcements may be acceptable in the pro game where virtually every tournament finishes on a Sunday but in the amateur game it is anything but.
+7. Weekly announcements may be acceptable in the pro game where virtually every tournament finishes on a Sunday but in the amateur game it is anything but.
 Competitions finish on every day of the week.
 The WAGR is released at 12 noon every Wednesday, the weekly update including events that finish up to and including the previous Sunday.
 Therefore if an event finishes on a Monday we have to wait nine days for it to be reflected in the WAGR.
-In the age of instant news and gratification this is unacceptable, particularly for the players.
 Mr. Solomon normally updates his SPWAR for all significant events within 24 hours, often within a few minutes of the final scores being posted.
 Smaller competitions are sometimes prioritised as less urgent, particularly in the busier summer season, but nearly always make it in before the WAGR update.

-11. Anyone who follows GolfBible on Twitter or has read my website articles knows I analyse both rankings carefully.
-I often look at the WAGR and think ‘that ranking doesn’t look right’.
-I have also had correspondence with many players and parents expressing confusion over specific WAGR’s.
-Look at some of the GB&I and USA Men’s team selections to also see what the selectors think too.
+8. I often look at the WAGR and think ‘that ranking doesn’t look right’.
 I have never looked at the SPWAR and questioned a ranking – the list just makes sense – and I rarely hear it criticised.
 If you look down both lists you will find some glaring ranking differences.
 In my opinion they always favour the SPWAR when assessed objectively (and can be explained by one of the weaknesses listed above).

-I know amateur rankings aren’t perhaps a major priority for either The R&A or the USGA but for people that follow amateur golf this is really important.
+I know amateur rankings aren’t a major priority for either The R&A or the USGA but for people that play and follow amateur golf they are important.

 For me, too many people are quoting and using the WAGR without understanding how flawed it really is.
 I am now increasingly ignoring the WAGR and just concentrating on the SPWAR.

-In their September 2018 new strategic playbook The R&A stated they wish to ‘promote WAGR as the definitive world ranking in the amateur sport’.
-Well let’s be clear the WAGR is easily second best at the moment and showing no signs of catching up its main rival, the SPWAR.
-It will be interesting to see if they can achieve their goal in the coming years.
+In their September 2018 Strategic Playbook The R&A stated they wish to ‘promote WAGR as the definitive world ranking in the amateur sport’.
+The January 2020 ‘Power Method’ update is a positive step forward in this regard but let’s be clear the WAGR is still a clear second best to the SPWAR.

 APPENDIX: A BRIEF HISTORY OF THE AMATEUR RANKINGS